 “Building a Strength Culture in Your Team”

-Staff teams who build a culture around strengths are able to meet the demanding challenges of leadership.
+Staff teams who build a culture around strengths can meet the demanding challenges of leadership.
 This workshop will look at the history of the strength movement and how it is being used to help staff teams improve performance and increase engagement.
 Learn about the coaching model of leadership and how your team can optimize your team’s strengths.

 “Trust and Betrayal in Staff Teams”

 This workshop works best as a extended session.
 Three hours is the minimum time I recommend.
-Whereas concepts can be introduced any serious level of understanding and interaction takes additional time.
+Whereas these concepts can be introduced it is clear that any serious level of understanding and interaction takes additional time.
 This workshop is a great event to encourage full staff participation.

 “Leadership: Principles and Strategies”